RahardiSalim/BambangShop-Main-App/README.md

 In future projects, Postman will be beneficial for **CI/CD pipelines**, **performance testing**, and **collaboration in API development**.

 #### Reflection Publisher-3

+##### 1. Observer Pattern Variation Used
+In this tutorial, we use the **Push model** of the Observer Pattern.
+The publisher (our system) actively **sends notifications** to subscribers when an event occurs, rather than waiting for subscribers to request updates.

+##### 2. Advantages and Disadvantages of Using the Pull Model
+If we were to use the **Pull model**, where subscribers fetch data from the publisher instead of receiving updates automatically, the system would behave differently:

+- **Advantages of Pull Model:**
+  - Reduces unnecessary updates if subscribers only need data occasionally.
+  - Subscribers have more control over when and how they retrieve information.

+- **Disadvantages of Pull Model:**
+  - Increases complexity because subscribers must regularly check for updates.
+  - Can introduce delays if a subscriber does not check frequently enough.
+  - Higher network/resource usage if polling happens too often.

+##### 3. Impact of Removing Multi-threading in Notifications
+If we **do not use multi-threading** in the notification process, several issues may arise:

+- **Slower notifications:** Since each subscriber would be notified sequentially, a slow network or unresponsive subscriber could delay notifications to others.
+- **Blocking operations:** The main application could become unresponsive while waiting for notifications to complete.
+- **Reduced scalability:** Handling multiple subscribers would become inefficient as the number of subscribers grows.

+By using **multi-threading**, notifications can be sent concurrently, improving performance and system responsiveness.